gabrielacepeda/instagramAPI/README.md

-# Instagram Curren Location Photo
+# Instagram Current Location Photo
 This simple application uses Instagram's API to allow users to view their most recent photos taken at their current location.